YairMassri/web1100_final-exam/README.md

   * Another way to implement sessions: transferring all session data in an encrypted way back and forth every time, storing it in a cookie or in localstorage in the user's browser.

-5. Then we talk about the scalability drawbacks (as it pertains to sessions).
+Then we talk about the scalability drawbacks (as it pertains to sessions).
 We start by recapping what scalability/scaling is.
-Then we talk about load balancing, new VMs, loss of data during transmission (now you have 2 sessions),  and with some implementations of sessions (ie memory usage) when the app restarts then all user sessions are lost, which can start a spiral of issues when they all hit the db to log in at the same time.
+Then we talk about load balancing, new VMs, then we move on to the pitfalls:
+  * Loss of data during transmission means now you have 2 sessions
+  * With some implementations of sessions (ie memory usage) when the app restarts then all user sessions are lost, which can start a spiral of issues when they all hit the db to log in at the same time.
-6. Furthermore, there can be memory leak problems if you don't close and destroy your sessions manually.
+  * Furthermore, there can be memory leak problems if you don't close and destroy your sessions manually.
-7. Usually sessions are closed when you close your browser.
+  * Usually sessions are closed when you close your browser.
-8. In every back end framework you are going to have slightly different options when implementing sessions.
+  * In every back end framework you are going to have slightly different options when implementing sessions.

-9. Recap: sessions can be stored in server memory, database, and also in encrypted cookie/localstorage data that the user has to send with every request.
+Recap: sessions can be stored in server memory, database, and also in encrypted cookie/localstorage data that the user has to send with every request.

-10. Another solution: token based authentication., which we explain tomorrow.
+Another solution to the authorization problem: token based authentication, which is a stateless way to carry the session.
-11. Further reading on sessions, including how to create memory stores and db stores:   http://expressjs-book.com/index.html%3Fp=128.html
+Further reading on sessions, including how to create memory stores and db stores:   http://expressjs-book.com/index.html%3Fp=128.html

-12. Practical, easy to follow examples on implementing sessions:
+Practical, easy to follow examples on implementing sessions:
 http://blog.modulus.io/nodejs-and-express-sessions